buzzer-re/eqfunc/README.md

 ## Using

-To keep this simple enought, there is no fancy command line args
+To keep this simple as possible, there is no fancy command line args.

 ### Standlone
 ./eqfunc.py binary_path function_adress